aws-samples/cfn101-workshop/workshop/content/40-workshop-part-02/30-package-and-deploy/100-lab-12-package-deploy/_index.md

 Traditionally you would have to zip up and upload all the lambda sources to S3 first and then in the template refer to these S3 locations.
 This can be quite cumbersome.

-However with [aws cloudformation package](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html) you can refer to the local files directly.
+However, with [aws cloudformation package](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html) you can refer to the local files directly.
 That’s much more convenient!

 If you look at `infrastructure.template` snippet, you can see the reference in the `Code` property to the local directory.